Reverse takeover: Baggage

 Reverse takeovers always come with some history and some shareholders.
 Sometimes this history can be bad and manifest itself in the form of currently sloppy records, pending lawsuits and other unforeseen liabilities.
-Additionally, these shell companies could have existing shareholders who are anxious to sell their stock.
+Additionally, these shell companies could have existing shareholders who could be anxious to sell their stock.
 One way the acquiring or surviving company can safeguard against the "dump" after the takeover is consummated is by requiring a lockup on the shares owned by the group from which they are purchasing the public shell.
 Other shareholders that have held stock as investors in the company being acquired pose no threat in a dump scenario because the number of shares they hold is not significant.

 Fraud risk

-On June 9, 2011, the United States Securities and Exchange Commission issued an investor bulletin cautioning investors about investing in reverse mergers, stating that they may be prone to fraud and other abuses.
+On 9 June 2011, the United States Securities and Exchange Commission issued an investor bulletin cautioning investors about investing in reverse mergers, stating that they may be prone to fraud and other abuses.

 The 2017 documentary film The China Hustle lays out a series of fraudulent reverse mergers between private Chinese companies and U.S. publicly traded firms, with the acquiring companies often operating as a front for non-existent business activity and defrauding US investors in the process.
 A large part of these scams was played through small US banks willing to ignore clear warning signs when promoting these newly merged companies to the public market.